ARMmbed/mbed-os-experimental-ble-services/doc/adr/0003-directory-structure.md

 ## Context

-The will be many services contributed by multiple people.
+There will be many services contributed by multiple people.
 We need a common way of structuring the services so it's easy for the user to pick up any one service.

 ## Decision